 Once you are satisfied with the data loading procedure, click the publish schema buttonto publish the data loading procedure to the TigerGraph system.
 It takes about 2 to 3 seconds for publishing each data file mapping.

-The following three buttons allow you to select the relative sizing of the left and right working panels:.
+The following three buttons allow you to expand the left or right working panel:.

-By default, the two windows have equal widths.
-Click the left button to widen the left working panel, or click the right button to widen the right working panel.
+By default, the two panels have equal widths.
+Click the left button to expand the left working panel, or click the right button to expand the right working panel.